mltframework/mlt_web/developers/PropertyNaming.md

   contains a transition to do some of its work.
 - The prefix `meta.` is special and means it contains metadata.
 Producer properties that have this prefix are automatically copied to the frames it generates.
 - The prefix `set.` is special.
-Producer properties that have this prefix are automatically copies to the frames it generates, but the `set.` prefix is stripped from the frame's property name.
+Producer properties that have this prefix are automatically copied to the frames it generates, but the `set.` prefix is stripped from the frame's property name.
 - The prefix `consumer.` means this is a consumer property that should be copied to the frames so the services can see them.